petter-holmberg/cpp-ref/classes.md

 Abstract base classes can define the copy constructor `explicit` to allow slicing but prevent it from being done by accident.
 [Sutter05](#Sutter05) §54

 Abstract base classes can also define a pure virtual `clone()` function (otherwise known as a virtual copy constructor), returning a pointer to a (deep) copy of the object.
 This can be used by the normal copy constructor to avoid slicing.
 [Meyers96](#Meyers96) §25, [Sutter05](#Sutter05) §54

+If a class has a reference member, it probably needs a copy constructor.
+[Stroustrup13](#Stroustrup13) §17.4.1.1

 **Example:**